theLegend0000/theLegend0000/README.md

 Assalamualikum,
-Myself Muhammad Arham Khan by the grace of Allah Almighty I am currently coding in Python.
+myself Muhammad Arham Khan by the grace of Allah Almighty I am currently coding in Python.
 Alhamdulillah I've made some repositories that I hope you will find it interesting InshaAllah.